 This is the largest playground in the Southern Hemisphere so there has to be something for everyone!
-Some areas are still being developed (as of May 2016) but there’s lots of different equipment – sliding, swinging, balancing, climbing, jumping – your kids will only be limited by their imaginations.
+There’s lots of different equipment for all age groups – sliding, swinging, balancing, climbing, jumping – your kids will only be limited by their imaginations.

 There’s a separate toddler area as well as a water play/paddling area (if your child likes water and you don’t want them getting wet, either take precautions like gumboots or a change of clothes or stay well away from that area!).

-Shade for some areas is being worked on and the new trees will eventually grow, in the mean time take hats and sun block on sunny days and/or go early in the morning/late afternoon.
+Shade for some areas has been added and the trees will eventually grow, in the mean time take hats and sun block on sunny days and/or go early in the morning/late afternoon.
 Toilets (that talk to you!), parking, coffee and some food available onsite with Mocoffee being recommended for a pie, cuppa and piece of cake.
 There’s also a Mexican food truck and ice cream truck (BUT expensive $5 for a kids’ scoop) that have also been recommended by our Facebook followers.